saezlab/mistyR/README.md

 ## Citation
 If you use MISTy for your research please cite the [original publication]():

-> Jovan Tanevski, ..., Julio Saez-Rodriguez.
-Title.
-Journal.
+> Jovan Tanevski, Attila Gabor, Ricardo Omar Ramirez Flores, Denis Schapiro, Julio Saez-Rodriguez.
+Explainable multi-view framework for dissecting inter-cellular signaling from highly multiplexed spatial data.
+In preparation.
 (2020).